 Hiking the Hidden Valley Trail right outside of Moab makes you feel like you are in a totally different place – look anywhere in Moab and the dominant sight is the Moab rim.
 It’s known as “Behind the Rocks” – an interesting mix of sandstone fins, large rock walls, and domes.
 Is Hidden Valley really a valley?
 Not quite.
 It’s actually two hanging terraces that descends into Behind the Rocks and eventually widens into a 4-wheel drive road while a boot-beaten path detours along the base of a sandstone wall with petroglyphs.

 Hidden Valley is best hiked in Spring (March & April) when the terraces are bright green, the temperatures aren’t too hot, and tourists season hasn’t quite kicked in yet.
 Dogs and humans will appreciate frolicking through the fields with no loud motorized vehicles.
+Winter can also be really nice.
 How are the views?
 I have hiked all around Moab and the Hidden Valley Trail offers one of the most amazing views of the LaSal Mountains, perfectly framed by sandstone and the valley.

 From Moab, head south on HWY 191 for about 4 miles.
-Turn right onto Angel Rock Road – there is a very small brown BLM sign attached to a light pole pointing right, but it’s really easy to miss (we missed it at first!).
+Turn right onto Angel Rock Road – there is a brown BLM sign, but it’s really easy to miss.
 Another good way to keep an eye out for the road, is that it’s right at the corner of “Moab Dental Health Center” – if you drive past the Spanish Trail RV Park you’ve gone too far.
 Once you turn onto Angel Rock Road, drive to the “T” and turn right.
 Follow this as the road curves left and leads you directly into the dirt parking lot.
-No restrooms are available.
 Here’s a driving map.

 Distance: 5 miles RT